-As the videos will show, our horses are without any doubt trail ridden in the real world of hills, water, logs
+As the videos will show, my horses are without any doubt trail ridden in the real world of hills, water, logs

-dogs, etc. We feel that it's very important to actually ride and use these horses on real trails and we show you
+dogs, etc. I feel that it's very important to actually ride and use these horses on real trails and I show you

-with videos which are taken by us (David and Lisa) out on real trail rides.
-We don't stand on or crawl under
+with videos which are taken by me (David ) out on real trail rides.
+I don't stand on or crawl under

-our horses (we could), but we do extensively expose them to real trail challenges which is what truly matters.
+my horses (I could), but I do extensively expose them to real trail challenges which is what truly matters.